lingtalfi/TabathaCache/README.md

 Of course your business model might/might not allow it, but if this is an option, then good for you.

+Note: with a daily cache strategy, since there are too many files, often you will prefer let users create the cache instead of creating the cache by advance; this means the first user landing on a cacheable page creates the cache for all other users for the current day.

 To implement this strategy, we will use the following combination of methods:

 - get (without the deleteIds argument)